Lighthouses of the Khasan District

 Inspecting the Gamow cape, the commission arrived at the conclusion that "for the greatest angle of the illumination of lighthouse" it must be placed "at a distance of 120 sagenes [840 ft or 256 m] from the southern extremity of this cape."
 Almost all the materials necessary for the building were found in our area: granite for the foundation and block rubble for the erection of buildings, sand in the Vityz Bay, clay suitable for the stove works in Telyakovskeyeo Bay.
 Firewood necessary for the life on the lighthouse could be found "on the northeastern and northwestern slopes of the River Tumennoi".
 The Alekseyev Bay could be used for unloading the construction and beacon equipment with shelter from the high winds, which are frequent in these places.

-The Lighthouse Commission inspected the lighthouse on 16 June 1906 but the light began its work prior to inspection, on 20 April 1906, in the interest of providing safety of navigation.
+The Lighthouse Commission inspected the lighthouse on 16 June 1906 but the light began its work prior to the inspection on 20 April 1906 in the interest of providing safety of navigation.
 Documents state that a change in the channel to and from the Vladivostok port made it necessary "to open prematurely the Gamow lighthouse with a temporary white light in April and to appoint a keeper from 20 this April with the salary of 1110 rubles per year."
-The keepers, which attended lighthouses, were recruited from seamen, who were stranded or settled here, and from citizens, who worked on the hire.
+The keepers that attended lighthouses were recruited from seamen who were stranded or settled here, and from citizens who worked on salary.
 The first supervisor of the Gamow lighthouse was the already mentioned technician Turkovich.
 In addition, the lighthouse staff included 7 civilians, two telegraphists - Ivan Smirnov and Maxim Lisenko, and a machinist crew consisting of three people.
-The first machinist on the lighthouse was sailor Vasiliy Ivanchenko, who arrived at Cape Gamow during April 1906.
+The first machinist on the lighthouse was the sailor Vasiliy Ivanchenko, who arrived at Cape Gamow during April 1906.
 In 1910 the fog bell was brought and established.